cactusdanny/CBR-PNK-CSB-Template/README.md

 3. Login to the game as the Gamemaster.
 4. Go to the "Game Settings" tab and click the "Import templates JSON" button.
 Select the file "cbr-pnk-CSB.json" from the folder you pasted into your User Data.
 The game will reload to finish installing the template.
 5. Add the CSS file (See CSS chapter below for more details).
-6. Add in the fonts (See Fonts chapter below for more details).
+6. Add in the icon font (See Fonts chapter below for more details).

 # CSS